 Zinc is an essential mineral necessary for metabolism, immune function, and wound healing.
 It is also required for any cells that rapidly divide, like the cells that make up nails.
 Zinc enables proteins in the body, including nails, to remain and grow strong.
 A deficiency of zinc often presents in nail health, including vertical ridges.
 Extreme deficiency could lead to nail loss.
 Zinc can be found in most meats, poultry, seafood, legumes, and whole grains.
 It is also available as a supplement in capsule or lozenge form.

 Vitamin C is a powerful antioxidant that is essential for collagen synthesis.
 Collagen is a component of the nail bed.
 While there’s no real data that establishes a direct correlation between vitamin C deficiency and vertical nail ridges, it is important for overall health and well-being to maintain your vitamin C intake.
 Among the best sources are citrus fruit, tomatoes, avocados, leafy greens, strawberries and white potatoes.
-The water-soluble supplement is available in powder form and capsule such as Care/of’s vitamin C, The Citrus Savior.
+The water-soluble supplement is available in powder form and capsule such as Care/of’s vitamin C.

 There is very little likelihood that your vertical nail ridges are a result of vitamin A deficiency.
 While it may cause scaly, dry skin, brittle nails, nail discoloration, and loss of hair, the deficiency is extremely uncommon in the United States.
 Supplementation is only recommended when there is a true vitamin A deficiency.
 Good food sources include leafy greens, broccoli, orange and yellow vegetables (especially carrots), cantaloupe, beef liver, fish oils, milk, and fortified foods.

 Vitamin B12 supports iron absorption and ensures that the red blood cells are produced correctly to promote healthy blood flow to the nail beds.
 Vertical ridges in the nails, or a change in texture, strength, or color, may indicate a B12 deficiency.
 Meat is a primary source of B12, so vegans and vegetarians need to be especially aware of meeting their B12 needs.
 If you are taking a proton-pump inhibitor, which is usually prescribed for heartburn and acid reflux, you should also monitor your B12 levels as this medication can inhibit B12 absorption.
 The B vitamin is water soluble, which means what your body doesn’t use it will excrete through urine.
-If you choose to supplement, it is available in either liquid form, or as a capsule such as the premium quality Care/of’s B-Complex supplement, The Busy Bs.
+If you choose to supplement, it is available in either liquid form, or as a capsule such as the premium quality Care/of’s B-Complex supplement.

 Biotin (vitamin B7) deficiency can lead to brittle nails and there is some research that has shown an improvement in nail hardness with biotin supplementation, hence its use in hair, skin and nails vitamins.
 But a biotin deficiency is rare since most people meet their needs with a varied diet.